 Estimated reading time: 1 minute, 45 seconds.
 Contains 350 words

-For many parents, ensuring their baby gets enough sleep can be a difficult and daunting task.
+For many parents, especially new parents, ensuring their baby gets enough sleep can be a difficult and daunting task.
 Sleep is vital for normal growth and development of a newborn baby, as well as for emotional health and other important body functions.
 Many people see sleep as the time for rest but in fact the brain is very active during sleep.
 Newborns are going through a phase of intense development and they need enough sleep to ensure this happens.
 On average a newborn infant will need to sleep for around 16-18 hours per day.

 - Establish a Sleep Routine